RamanLab/iCOMIC_doc/docs/usageml.md

 ##### 5.1.1.
 Input Requirements

 A `maf` file is required to run the cTaG tool.
 A maf file can either be generated from the DNA-Seq output vcf file in the results tab or browsed locally.
-Added to that, you can mention the `parameters` required to run the cTag in the parameters option provided.
+Apart from that, you can mention the `parameters` required to run the cTag in the parameters option provided.

 ##### 5.1.2.
 Initialization of the analysis